DOI-USGS/EGRET/README.md

 [http://pubs.usgs.gov/tm/04/a10/](http://pubs.usgs.gov/tm/04/a10/)

-Note: The "official EGRET manual" currently (2014-11-12) shows a workflow that has been superseded by the workflow shown in this vignette.
+Note: The "official EGRET User Guide" currently (2014-11-12) shows a workflow that has been superseded by the workflow shown in this vignette.
 However the science and math is the User Guide is correct.
 The User Guide is in the process of being updated and will be available at the URL shown above in the near future